 As far as I know, the first work using ping pong balls in combination with loudspeakers is Leser 1 (1967) by Manfred Mohr, who created the audio sculpture, and Jochen Gerz, who wrote the text for this installation.
 This tower contains 19 loudspeakers, each prepared with a single ping pong ball and was exhibited for the first time in 1968 in Paris.
 The audience can press a foot pedal to turn the installation on for a minute.
-Three different frequencies are then played through the loudspeakers and causing the ping pong balls to move away from the loudspeaker membranes and hit the plastic bag (see also the scheme at the end of this post).
-The ping pong balls are alternating between striking the plastic bag and the loudspeaker membrane and the combination of 19 ping pong balls making this movement produces a noisy sound.
-Together with the text printed on the big plastic bag and a random letter printed on each ping pong ball the whole installation seems to make an attempt to speak.
+Three different frequencies are then played through the loudspeakers and cause the ping pong balls to move away from the loudspeaker membranes and hit the plastic bag (see also the scheme at the end of this post).
+The ping pong balls alternate between striking the plastic bag and the loudspeaker membrane and the combination of 19 ping pong balls making this movement produces a noisy sound.
+Together with the text printed on the big plastic bag and a random letter printed on each ping pong ball, the whole installation seems to make an attempt to speak.
 The text itself seems also to be related to the movement of the ping pong balls: the big letters in the middle read: “Auf Flüchtlinge wird [ge]schossen”, which could be translated as “shoot the people fleeing”.
-Manfred Mohr explained me, that this text refers to the fact that at that time the East German police had the order to shoot the people fleeing to West Germany.
+Manfred Mohr explained me that this text refers to the fact that at that time, the East German police had the order to shoot people fleeing to West Germany.